Nesh108/JLeapMouse/README.md

  - Copy/Paste/Cut
  - **Update:** A Gaming Mode - WASD

+**How to Run**

+Requires: LeapJava.jar, _LeapJava.dll, Leap.dll (already included)

+ - Add LeapJava.jar to the BuildPath
+ - Run the code
+ - Profit (?)

+It shouldn't require any other modification.

 In the future, I wish to be able to add gestures and add **Keyboard support**.